 Thirteen years ago a six-week-old baby died from severe malnutrition in Atlanta because his parents gave him a diet based only on soy milk and apple juice.
 The couple were sentenced to life in prison for the murder of their child.
 In 2016 an Italian baby was found in a similar situation, with low calcium levels and a heart condition, but his life was saved in hospital.

 These two events only relate to parents who raised their kids on a so-called “strict vegan diet”.
 These stories were widely dealt with in the media and contributed to the general idea that veganism is not safe for adults and could have severe consequences for children.
-But is there actually any challenge in raising a child as a vegan?
+But is there actually any risk in raising a child as a vegan?
 Did these events make people think twice before giving their children a vegan diet?

 Recent statistics shared by the Vegan Society and Vegan Life Magazine showed that the number of vegans in the UK has risen by 350 per cent in a decade: now there are 542,000 people who are against cruelty to animals, environment-friendly or simply care about having a healthier lifestyle.
 Happy that more and more people are joining the movement, vegan spokespeople try to prove that veganism is perfectly healthy for both adults and children, and that the two cases above were just cases of malnutrition and lack of care.